 Minimum Wage Program

 The City of San Diego’s Earned Sick Leave and Minimum Wage Ordinance, San Diego Municipal Code (SDMC) Chapter 3, Article 9, Division 1 became effective on July 11, 2016.
 It is applicable to employees who perform at least two (2) hours of work in one or more calendar weeks of the year within the geographic boundaries of San Diego.
 To assist in determining if a work location is within the geographic boundaries of the City of San Diego, employers and/or employees can find the community by Council District or can enter the specific address of the work location in the interactive geographic boundaries map.

-All employers must pay each employee wages not less than $10.50 for each hour worked within the geographic boundaries of the City.
-The City of San Diego minimum wage will increase according to the following schedule:
+All employers must pay each employee, for each hour worked within the geographic boundaries of the City, wages not less than the minimum wage rate as shown on the following schedule:

 |Effective Date||Minimum Wage Rate|